Military Tuition Scholarship

 Q: What steps do I take to apply for the scholarship?

 A: You must first apply and be accepted to the university.
-Upon being admitted, you will be prompted to complete the Military Tuition Scholarship application where you will be asked to provide proof of military connection.
+Next, complete the FAFSA by CLICKING THIS LINK.
+Next, complete the Military Tuition Scholarship application by CLICKING THIS LINK.
+You will be asked to provide proof of military connection.
+Approved documentation can be any of the following:

 • Current military orders